slsa-framework/slsa/docs/spec/v1.0/levels.md

 All of [Build L1], plus:

--   The build runs on a hosted build service that generates and signs the provenance itself.
+-   The build runs on a hosted build service that generates and signs[^sign] the provenance itself.
 This may be the original build, an after-the-fact reproducible build, or some equivalent system that ensures the trustworthiness of the provenance.